JiayiChen05/Predicting-Loan-Payback/README.md

 # Predicting Loan Payback

 ## Overview
-This project focuses on predicting the probability that a borrower will fully repay a loan using classical machine learning models.
+This project focuses on predicting the probability that a borrower will pay back their loan using classical machine learning models including Logistic Regression, K-Nearest Neighbors (KNN), and Random Forest.
-The task is formulated as a binary classification problem with probabilistic outputs, based on a tabular dataset from the Kaggle Playground Series.

 This project includes:
 A complete end-to-end ML workflow
 Feature preprocessing using sklearn Pipelines